Jiggy-cyber/ICT171_Assignment2/README.md

 ## Website editing:
-1)	Once logged into the server, use the command: scp index.html ubuntu@<Elastic IP>:/var/www/html/ to edit the server designs and content.
+1)	Once logged into the server, use the command: sudo nano /var/www/html/index.html to edit the server designs and content.
 2)	Make necessary changes to the website content using HTML and CSS.
 3)	W3Schools provides the necessary coding information to create designs.
 4)	After editing, save the work and exit.